The Supreme Court seems poised to reject efforts to kick Trump off the ballot over the Capitol riot

 Eight of the nine justices suggested that they were open to at least some of the arguments made by Jonathan Mitchell, Trump's lawyer at the Supreme Court.
 Trump could win his case if the court finds just one of those arguments persuasive.

-Only Justice Sonia Sotomayor sounded like she might vote to uphold the Colorado Supreme Court ruling that found that Trump ''engaged in insurrection'' and is ineligible to be president.
-The state court ruled Trump should not be on the ballot for the state's Republican primary on March 5.
+Justice Sonia Sotomayor sounded most skeptical of Mitchell's arguments, though she too might not vote to uphold the Colorado ruling that found that Trump ''engaged in insurrection'' and is ineligible to be president.

-In another sign of trouble for the Colorado voters who sued to remove Trump from the ballot, the justices spent almost no time talking about whether Trump actually ''engaged in insurrection'' following the 2020 election.
+In another sign of trouble for the Colorado voters who sued to remove Trump from the ballot, the justices spent little time talking about whether Trump actually ''engaged in insurrection'' following the 2020 election.

 Lawyer Jason Murray, representing the voters, pressed the point that Trump incited the Capitol attack to prevent the peaceful handover of power ''for the first time in history.''